mkoehnke/WKZombie/README.md

 # Headless
 Headless is an iOS/OSX **web-browser without a graphical user interface**.
-It was developed as a mere *experiment* in order to familiarize myself with **using proven functional concepts** written in Swift.
+It was developed as a experiment in order to familiarize myself with **using functional concepts** written in Swift.

-It uses [WebKit](https://webkit.org) (WKWebView) for rendering and [hpple](https://github.com/topfunky/hpple) (libxml2) for parsing the HTML content.
-In addition, it has rudimentary support for parsing JSON pages.
-Chaining asynchronous actions makes the code compact and easy to use.
+It incorporates [WebKit](https://webkit.org) (WKWebView) for rendering and [hpple](https://github.com/topfunky/hpple) (libxml2) for parsing the HTML content.
+In addition, it has rudimentary support for parsing and decoding [JSON elements](). **Chaining asynchronous actions makes the code compact and easy to use.**

 For more information, see [Usage](#usage).

 ## Use Cases
+There are many use cases for a Headless Browser.
+Some of them are:

 * Collect data without an API
 * Scraping websites
 * Automating interaction of websites